 She felt uneasy, but staying here was better than going outside.

 “Name.”
-The boy’s sharp voice made her jump slightly.
+The sharpness in his voice made her jump.

-“My uncle taught me that when you ask a stranger for a favor, it’s common courtesy to give your name first,” the boy explained.
+“My uncle taught me that when you ask a stranger for a favor, it’s common courtesy to give your name first,” he calmly explained.
 “That way we won’t be strangers anymore.”

 “Oh!
-Um, my name is Elly,” Elly replied.
-Technically it was her nickname, not her full name, but if she gave her full name it would expose her heritage to the boy, and that wasn’t something she was ready to share with a stranger, even if he was doing her a favor.
+Um, my name is Elly!”
+Technically it was her nickname, not her full name, but if she gave her full name it could expose her heritage to the boy, and even if he was doing her a favor she wasn’t about to share that with a stranger.

 “Just Elly?”
-The boy asked, raising his eyebrow.
-His lips pinched tightly together into a stern look that made Elly shiver.
-While his tone didn’t sound so strict, she couldn’t be sure if it was a joke or not.
-But what she did know was that the look in his dark eyes wasn’t a glare, and that made her feel a slight wave of relief.
+The boy asked, raising an eyebrow.
+His lips pinched tightly together into a stern look that made her shiver.
+While his tone didn’t sound so strict, she couldn’t get a good read on him.
+Was he joking?
+Or serious?
+The couldn’t tell.

-“That’s something we have in common then,” the boy murmured.
+“That’s something we have in common then,” he murmured.
 “I’m Blake.
 Just Blake.
 No last names or anything either.”

 “Well, um, since we aren’t strangers anymore, do you think I could, um-“

-Blake got up off of his bed and hopped down to the floor, startling Elly for a second.
-He was taller than she’d thought, almost a head taller than her.
-She opened her mouth to ask him for his help, but before the words could escape she felt his hand clamp down over her mouth.
-She panicked, a mumble escaping from her throat as she struggled for a moment, surprised at how strong his grip was.
+Blake walked past her, startling her for a second.
+She was going to ask him for his help, but before she could get the words out his hand clamped over her mouth.
+She panicked and struggled for a moment, surprised at how strong his grip was.

 As the knocking grew louder and more insistent, Blake held a finger up to his lips.
-Elly nodded.
+She nodded.

-“Bed,” Blake whispered.
-Elly ducked under the bed, and Blake threw his blanket over her for added cover.
-She curled up into a ball and peeked out from a gap in the sheet, watching Blake walk across the room to the door.
-Because of how tight the quarters were in the compartment, the bed was a lot closer to the door than she was particularly comfortable with.
+“Bed,” he whispered.
+Elly ducked under the bed and pulled the blanket over her head for added cover.
+She made herself as small as possible and watched Blake through a gap in the sheet.
+Because of how tight the quarters were in the compartment, she was a lot closer to the door than she wanted to be.

 Blake opened the door, exposing the room to the people outside.
-Elly curled up a little smaller, hoping that if she got small enough she could just blink out of existence.
+Elly curled up a little more, hoping that if she got small enough she could just blink out of existence.

-“Hello there,” Rafe’s gruff voice rang in her ears and sent a shiver down her spine.
-From her hiding place she could see and hear everything that was going on, which meant they could probably see her, too.
+“Hello there,” Rafe’s gruff voice echoed through the room.
+From her hiding place she could see and hear everything that was going on, and she hoped that didn’t mean they could see her, too.

 “Can I help you?”
 Blake coldly asked.
 Elly couldn’t see his face, but she hoped he was glaring with those intense eyes of his.

 “We’re looking for a girl.”
-That voice belonged to Est. Shorter than Rafe but just as menacing, with short blonde hair and piercing blue eyes that looked past Blake and into the room.
+The new voice belonged to Est. Shorter than Rafe but just as menacing, with blonde hair and stern golden eyes.

 “Why don’t you say that again?”